apkiys/SET09803-DevOps-Global-Online/labs/lab08/README.md

 Let us consider the steps GitHub Actions will go through:

 1. It will checkout the repo as normal and setup the GitHub Actions Java environment.
-2. It will package the code to a jar with dependencies called `seMethods` skipping the maven test stage.
+2. It will package the code to a jar with dependencies called `devopsethods` skipping the maven test stage.
 3. The script uses the `"marvinpinto/action-automatic-releases@latest"` action to perform the following tasks:
     - Set the repository using the global variable `${{ secrets.GITHUB_TOKEN }}` This is automatically created by GitHub Actions
     - Set the release tag to `latest`